zacfukuda/react-auth0/README.md

-# React Athentication with Auth0 & Lock
+# React Authentication with Auth0 & Lock

-The example of React Athenticaion app with Auth0 & Lock.<br>
+The example of React Authenticaion app with Auth0’s Lock.<br>
 The login/signup forms are embedded in `/login` page.

 ## Run
-In order to run this sample app. first you need to create an [Auth0](https://auth0.com/) account and and Auth0 client.
+In order to run this sample app. first you need to create an [Auth0](https://auth0.com/) account and Auth0 client.
+Plus, you must add `http://localhost:3000/login` to the Allowed Callback URLs, and `http://localhost:3000` to the Allowed Web Origins on your Auth0 client setting.

-Copy the repository and install dependencies:
+After set up your Auth0 account, copy the repository and install dependencies:
 ```bash
 $ git clone https://github.com/zacfukuda/react-auth0.git
 $ cd react-auth0